 Facing Forward: Essential Workers, Essential Stories

-The Bill & Melinda Gates Foundation Discovery Center and Civic Commons continues “Facing Forward,” a virtual series that highlights our exhibit “Enduring COVID-19: Stories from our Transforming World.”
-This event will feature essential workers, as they share stories and insights about how they are helping to meet the needs of their communities during the pandemic.
+June 2, 2022 | The Bill & Melinda Gates Foundation Discovery Center and Civic Commons continued “Facing Forward,” a virtual series that highlights our exhibit Enduring COVID-19: Stories from our Transforming World.
+This event featured essential workers, as they shared stories and insights about how they are helping to meet the needs of their communities during the pandemic.

 For far too long, it was easy to overlook the roles essential workers play in daily life.
-But when the Covid pandemic hit, we saw the importance not only of medical professionals but grocery-store employees, daycare providers, and bus drivers.
-Join us for a virtual conversation with essential workers as we hear how they managed being on the frontlines of a crisis that upended their own lives, as well as the lives of their customers, clients and passengers.This discussion will be moderated by local storyteller Rosette Royale (he/she/they).
+But when the COVID-19 pandemic hit, we saw the importance not only of medical professionals but grocery-store employees, daycare providers, and bus drivers.
+This discussion was moderated by local storyteller Rosette Royale (he/she/they).

 Speakers include: Jaimée Marsh (they/she), executive director, FEEST, Lois Martin (she/her), director, Community Day Center for Children, and Shawn Thurman (he/him), registered nurse, Seattle Indian Health Board

 - Amplifier is a non-profit design lab that builds art and media experiments to amplify the most important movements of our times.

 - City of Seattle Office of Arts and Culture manages the city’s public art program, cultural partnerships grant programs and many more.

 - Civic Commons By elevating community voices and uniting different sectors around mutually agreed goals, Civic Commons aims to build the infrastructure and collective muscle needed to address the root causes of inequity in Greater Seattle.

 - FEEST trains youth of color and working-class youth to build collective power and organize for transformative and systemic change in their schools.